My client, Jason, up in Seattle, asked me recently what to do about sounding consistent on long term projects, like narration and audiobooks.

 First, let yourself off the hook on this one.
 There are lots of examples where the narrator of an audio book sounds a bit different from chapter to chapter.
 Not THAT much different, but everyone’s idea of what an acceptable delta of difference is will vary.

 A slight amount of nasality, a tiny change in neutral narration pitch, a bit of a speed change isn’t going to be all that noticeable.
+Nor are they keeping score: no one’s ever measured someone’s narration speed and made any sort of issue over any inconsistencies.
+It’s natural to have some variance.

 Second, remember that listeners don’t always consume your work in a linear, beginning-to-end fashion – they may only listen to one section, or they may jump around from point to point, especially with technical work.